SebPautot/tv-controller/README.md

 ## /api/pushButton?key={key_integer}&mode={ode_integer}&device={device_integer}

-It'll send a button press to the Livebox as if it were a remote controller, mode defaults to 0 if omitted, mode 0 is just a button press, mode 1 is when you start holding the button, mode 2 is when you end holding the button.
+It'll send a button press to the Decoder as if it were a remote controller, mode defaults to 0 if omitted, mode 0 is just a button press, mode 1 is when you start holding the button, mode 2 is when you end holding the button.

 A key code list is included in the source code.